 The course will examine the development of the parliamentary system of government for the States and for the Commonwealth.
-It will consider the distribution of powers between States and Commonwealth, and how parliament works as an institution.
+It will consider the distribution of powers between States and Commonwealth. and how parliament works as an institution.
 This in turn will require study of the organised political parties which form the major contending groups in parliament.
 The decisions that are reached, the laws that are made, the extent and nature of support for or opposition to these laws and decisions, depend not only on organised party groups but also on the political attitudes of many other groups in the community.
 These topics will be considered more thoroughly in the other sections of the course.

-Sawer, G.-Australian Government Today.
+Sawer, G .- Australian Government Today.
+M.U.P., 1961.

 Rorke (Ed.)-Aspects of Australian Government.
-Australian Institute of Political Science-Forces in Australian Politics.
+University of Sydney Tutorial Classes, 1962.
+Australian Institute of Political Science-Forces in Australian Politics, New ed., 1964.
 A full list of recommended reading will be issued in class.

-DEPARTMENT OF DRAMA 57.011 An Introduction To Modern Drama
+DEPARTMENT OF DRAMA

+57.011H An Introduction to Modern Drama